 Joëlle Bitton is Head of the BA program in Interaction Design.
 She addresses in her art and design work the relationships between humans and technologies, in par-ticular within the topics of connectedness, distance, embodied fabrication and everyday life.
 Her teaching puts an emphasis on associating theory and practice and on inviting students to question assumptions and stereotypes, and to embrace the ‘excursive’ journey of a design process.

-Max Rheiner is head of the Master of Arts in Interaction Design programme.
-Max lecturers on topics such as Embodied Interaction and Physical Computing.
-Though this position he developed the Physical Computing Laboratory at the ZHdK.
+Max Rheiner lecturers on topics such as Immersive Expereince, Embodied Interaction and Physical Computing.
+He was substantially involved in establishing the Physical Computing Laboratory at the ZHdK.
 In addition to his academic work, Max is an independent artist.
 The focus of his artistic practice is in interactive installations and experiments delving into digital perception.
-These projects are developed both independently and in collaboration with other designers / artists.
-Max's artworks are presented regularly in internationally diverse museums and festivals.
+These projects are developed both independently and in collaboration with other designers and artists.
+Max's artworks are presented regularly in international museums and festivals.

 Stefano Vannotti specialises in the areas of design methodology, interface design and web development.
 He teaches in the Bachelor Interaction Design theory, methodology, and interface design as well as Master level research-oriented project development.
 He is involved in various areas of the ZHdK and is a regular point of contact for institutional development projects.
 Besides his work at the ZHdK, Stefano teaches at universities in Germany and abroad and advises numerous companies in the development of digital products and services.

-Luke Franzke is a research associate at ZHdK.
+Luke Franzke is a research associate at IAD and head of the Physical Computing Lab.
 Luke completed a BA in Multimedia at Victoria University, Melbourne in 2006 and has several years experience as a UI designer and developer.
 Through the MA in Interaction Design program at ZHdK he joined the Enactive Environments research group, where he developed new forms of interfaces from transient materials.
 Luke teaches both product design and programming basic courses, as well as doing research in the area of emerging material technology in Interaction Design.

 Verena Ziegler is Research Associate with a teaching and researching position.
 She is trained as Architect and Textile Designer, currently undertaking her PhD research at the University of Arts Linz and in collaboration with HTWG Constance at the Open Innovation Lab.
 Verena Zieglers research is subject of collaborative exploration between Architecture, Textile- and Interaction design and critically investigates the cultural and emotional rootedness (Verortung) of new materials and technologies to explore prosthetic relations between the body and the environment for potential new forms of dwelling and belonging.
 The use of traditional crafting techniques and cultural artisanry in combination with novel material performativity, technological activation and digital fabrication methods seeks to embody and enact sustainable forms of living, to create a sense of place and expressions of personal, experiential, cultural and aesthetic values.